 When it comes to treating insect bites in Texas or any other region, the primary goal is to alleviate symptoms and promote healing as soon as possible.

 Here are some common treatments for Texas insect bites:

 - Thoroughly clean the area: Start by cleaning the affected area with mild soap and water to remove any dirt, venom, or bacteria.
 Gently pat the area dry with a clean towel.

 - Cold compress: Apply a cold compress or ice pack wrapped in a thin cloth to the bite site for about 10-15 minutes.
 It can help reduce swelling, itching, and pain.

 - Over-the-counter (OTC) creams or ointments: Topical creams containing ingredients like hydrocortisone, calamine lotion, or antihistamines can help relieve itching and inflammation.
 You can reach out to the best pharmacy in Houston to avail yourself of high-quality products.

-- Pain relievers: If you are dealing with any pain associated with insect bites, over-the-counter pain relievers such as acetaminophen or ibuprofen from the community pharmacy, can be used according to the recommended dosage.
+- Pain relievers: If you are dealing with any pain associated with insect bites, over-the-counter pain relievers such as acetaminophen or ibuprofen from the community pharmacy in Houston, can be used according to the recommended dosage.